tjmcmartin/ap-shattered-pixel-dungeon/README.md

 ### Archipelago Integration

-Integration and modifications by Tyler McMartin.
+Integration and modifications by tjmcmartin.

 ## License